GwenNelson/opencraft/README.md

 It is split into 3 components (and some random old legacy stuff) named after similar components from Second Life because i'm nostalgic as hell:

-+ newsim: the server component, needed even for single player games
++ opencraftd: the server component, needed even for single player games

 + newview: the client component, this is what you run if you want to actually play the game